 Access considerations had to be made not only concerning the site itself but also the fact that we were going to be working in a different country for the MoD.
 Baseline security forms, including Disclosure Scotland applications, had to be made for all operatives assigned to the contract.
 No operative would be allowed onto the island with any criminal conviction.
 Therefore, no matter how much planning or material recommendations at the design stage, our reputation and, in due course, ability to undertake this contract depended ultimately on the reputation and high calibre of all operatives directly employed by Avonside Roofing.

 Therefore, the acceptance by the MoD to undertake this work in a highly sensitive and active military base is a true reflection that we directly employ a workforce of exemplar technical skills and high merit.

 This active military base, encompassing a very busy airfield, would remain fully operational throughout the programme of works.

 The Health and Safety risks associated with airside work is something that the Letchworth Management team have never had to consider before, however, was crucial to this project so thorough risk assessments had to be undertaken ensuring all the safe systems of working procedures and method statements were put in place.
 These included the volatile wind conditions that are associated and the complications these would cause when working at height using metal sheeting.

-The logistical issue associated with this project were the necessary allowances for the delivery of materials to site.
+The logistical issue associated with this project was the necessary allowances for the delivery of materials to the site.
 The programme had to incorporate a 5 week lead time, as well as the logistics of getting the required scaffolding and trained operatives to the island.

 Avonside Roofing’s input into the designs and materials used, plus utilising their skilled operatives and developing a detailed supportive programme of works with key task milestone dates and objectives, ensured that the entire contract ran well whilst realising cost efficiencies.